KoChenShih/Web/README.md

 <br />
 <br />

 I like to play basketball with my friends in my free time.
+I love basketball.
+My favorite basketball player is Lebron James.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).